livewires/you-win/docs/sheets/install.md

 You need Chrome or Chromium running on a desktop.

+  * **On Windows**:
+  If you don't already have it, download from [Google](https://www.google.com/chrome/)
   * **On Ubuntu**:

     ```bash
     apt install chromium-browser
     ```

 You need Chrome running on an Android.
+(If you want to debug on a phone - not essential)

   * Either install Chrome from [APK Mirror](https://www.apkmirror.com/apk/google-inc/chrome/);
   * or install Chrome from the Play Store, which requires a Google account.